 While active learning offers exciting opportunities for dynamic and interactive learning, it can also present unique challenges that are not present in a lecture-based class.
 While other pages in the Teaching Tools section focus on broad topics in active learning, there are many other considerations that you may not contemplate when designing a course that arise during the semester.
 The following are some of the challenges Rutgers faculty have encountered, along with solutions they have employed.
 Click on a topic to read more.
 If you have a new challenge or solution for this list, let us know so that we can add it.

-Written exams may not accurately capture a students performance in class and may be hard to administer in active learning classrooms.
+Written exams may not accurately reflect student performance in class and may be hard to administer in active learning classrooms.

-Assign grades for in-class group work, both collectively and individually.
+- Assign grades for in-class group work, collectively and/or individually.

 The use of active learning can create a chaotic environment that can be hard to manage, especially for larger courses.